josgonza-rh/rhel9-arm-ami/README.md

 > ![TIP](images/tip-icon.png) **TIP**: The Linux host would be preferably running on AWS for faster data transfer to and from S3.

-1. Install `qemu-utils` package to get the `qemu-img` tool following the RHEL 8 official documentation [Enabling virtualization](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/configuring_and_managing_virtualization/index#enabling-virtualization-in-rhel8_virt-getting-started) (or the documentation of the linux-based distro of your choice).
+1. Install `qemu` software to get the `qemu-img` tool following the RHEL 8 official documentation: [Enabling virtualization](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/configuring_and_managing_virtualization/index#enabling-virtualization-in-rhel8_virt-getting-started) (or the documentation of the linux-based distro of your choice).

 2. Download the RHEL 9 image from the official site [About Red Hat Enterprise Linux for ARM 64 Beta](https://access.redhat.com/downloads/content/363/ver=/rhel---9/9.0%20Beta/aarch64/product-software).